 For a seller to give vacant possession, this is an obligation for them to:

 - Ensure the property becomes available to the buyer on completion of the sale process.
 The property in question ought to be in a state where the buyer can legally and physically occupy it.

-- Provide the buyer with undisturbed enjoyment of their new property.
+- Provide the buyer with undisturbed enjoyment of the property.
 What vacant possession means for the seller and buyer tends to depend on the individual circumstances of that case.

-Another scenario is when the seller leaves something behind in the property, which interferes with the buyer’s physical enjoyment of their new asset.
+Another scenario is after the sellers leaves the property but have left something behind in the property, which interferes with the buyer’s physical enjoyment of their new asset.
 The buyer may have issues with whatever was left behind by the seller, more so when they cannot move it from its current location.